Matsadura/ALX_Time_Saver/README.md

 __Added__
 ```
 * ALX Time Saver v2.10 (01-10-2023)
-* Create directory and it's partent directories if not found when using mkfiles
-* The header file is guarded when required
+* fixall : Fixes all whitespace and indetation
+* Test suite : Test multiple cases efficiently and rapidly.
-* Structures are added to the header file when required
+* Libraries are added the the header file
+* The header file is included in all the files
 ```
 __Changed__
 ```
 * Append to VIMRC instead of overwrite it
+* push : The ability to move left and right in the commit message
 ```

 __Fixed__